-

 Although they are not recognized by the American Kennel Club, they are recognized by other notable dog organizations.
 The American Canine Hybrid Club, International Designer Canine Registry, Dog Registry of America, Inc., and more all recognize the Bullador.

-Bulladors tend to be affectionate and loving dogs with a gentle, sweet nature and an energetic, playful personality.
+With some of the most affectionate dog breeds as parents, Bulladors tend to be affectionate and loving dogs with a gentle, sweet nature and an energetic, playful personality.
 They tend to get along fantastically with children as well as other dogs and other pets.

-They are devoted to their families, so they do not like to be left alone for long.
+Bulladors bond closely to their humans and are devoted to their families, so they do not like to be left alone for long.
 Because of their prey drive, they can have an urge to chase.
 As such, you should only let them off-leash in securely fenced areas.
 Even if they are trained off-leash, they may decide to ignore your recall commands if they get excited and caught up in chasing something.

 Although a Bullador can pick up on things quickly and can be easy to train, they also tend to be stubborn at times.
 This can be a challenge for first-time dog owners to handle alone.
 But, puppy training classes can help.